D-SCoRE: Document-Centric Segmentation and CoT Reasoning with Structured Export for QA-CoT Data Generation: Experiments

 \section{Experiments}

-In this section, we delineate the experimental framework, encompassing the datasets utilized for assessing the D-SCoRE pipeline across heterogeneous domains, in conjunction with the implementation particulars of our methodology.
-The experiments are orchestrated to systematically interrogate a sequence of research questions that progressively scrutinize the baseline efficacy, potency, and operational efficiency of the proposed paradigm in synthesizing QA datasets for SFT of LLMs.
+In this section, we delineate the experimental framework for assessing the D-SCoRE framework across heterogeneous domains, incorporating the SQuAD and SQuADShifts datasets alongside detailed implementation particulars.
+The experiments are orchestrated to systematically interrogate a sequence of research questions that progressively scrutinize the baseline efficacy, reasoning transfer effects, and operational efficiency of our paradigm in synthesizing QA-CoT datasets for SFT of LLMs.